timothy-ha/qt-tetris/README.md

 These features are just the bare minimum while making the game, and we believe that we will add a lot more features as new ideas come to our mind.
 We plan to work together by using GitHub.

-Our rough model for the game:Cancel changes:
+Our rough model for the game:
 ![render](https://i.imgur.com/hO2WZV1.png)

 **Team member roles:**<br/>